torrentkino/torrentkino/README.md

 	*router.utorrent.com* for example.

   * `-f`:
-	Fork a daemon and run in background.
-The output will be send to syslog.

-  * `-v`:
-	Verbose.
-Default for the console mode.
+	Fork and become a daemon.

   * `-q`:
 	Be quiet.
-Default for the daemon mode.

 ## EXAMPLES